sapepras/ui-atomic-components/components/Dropdown/README.md

 * Most of the props have some default values which get rendered if no value is provided.

 ### Recent Updates -
+* Addressed styling issues where indicator arrow was going out of button.
+* Added ```padding``` for button and ```listItemPadding``` as prop to dropdown.
+* Added a feature where if your dropdown implementation doesn't require 'select' to be the first    option, you can remove it from dropdown options using new ```placeholderOption``` object prop containing title/subtitle.
 * Added fix where clicking outside the dropdown wasn't closing It.
 * Fixed ```onSelectOption``` to return index of selected element.
 * Added highlighting to previously selected option.